Skip to main content

 Wolfram Language

 When you start typing, the editor assumes you're using the Wolfram Language.
+If you are not familiar with it, please, have a look at Wolfram Language page.
 Press Shift+Enter (or click the play button) to evaluate.

 note